Preface:

 Table 1 shows a selection of motors with low speed constant (or high generated voltage per speed).
 Usually, it’s the motor winding with the highest resistance only that result in speed constants of less than 100 rpm/V.

-Table 1: Selection of maxon motors with low speed constant.
+Selection of maxon motors with low speed constant.

-Rule #2 Without considering the load, the winding should have a speed constant of kn < n / U or smaller. |
+Rule #2 Without considering the load, the winding should have a speed constant of |

-As an alternative, the motor speed can be enhanced by the use of a gearhead, see chapter 3.3 Gear-motor combinations.
+As an alternative, the motor speed can be enhanced by the use of a gearhead, see chapter "3.3 Gear-motor combinations".

 Resistance